Make your own route maps using IGN TOP25 maps

 Our pile of maps at the start of our 2018 walk

-The larger scale TOP 25 maps are excellent, and all things being equal, are definitely the maps to use, but would require the walker to carry a huge number of maps for a long walk.
-To avoid this, you can take screenshots of your proposed GR or GRP walking track from the online TOP 25 map in Géoportail and then print them out.
+However TOP100 maps don’t have the detail of the excellent, larger scale TOP25 maps.
+All things being equal, TOP25 maps are the maps to use but would require the walker to carry a huge number of maps for a long walk.
+To avoid this, you can take screenshots of your proposed GR or GRP walking track from the online TOP25 map in and then print them out.

-However, if you plan to make up your own route, you can design it using Google Maps, make a KML file of that route, and then import it into the online TOP 25 map in Géoportail.
+However, if you plan to make up your route, you can design it using Google Maps, make a KML file of that route, and then import it into the online TOP25 map in Géoportail.

-This TOP 25 map can then be used to make hard copy maps, or, for people who prefer using a mobile phone (not us), they can access their map while walking via a paid subscription to the IGN Outdoors App.
+This TOP25 map can then be used to make hard copy maps, or, for people who prefer using a mobile phone (not us), they can access their map by opening their Géoportail account on the mobile.

-To begin, a KML file is created using Google Maps, you must have a Google account to follow this explanation.
+As mentioned above, you will need to create a KML file during this exercise.
+This is done using Google Maps, so you must have a Google account to follow this explanation.

 The first map we make will cover the first two days, from Randan to Bellenaves.